bplowry/bplowry.github.io/content/blog/ndc-sydney-2019/index.md

 Wesley Cabus [@WesleyCabus](https://twitter.com/@WesleyCabus)

-Server in a suitcase in Rwanda.
-They go hours/days without internet because of Power outages.
-We were developing in an office with WiFi.
-They're so different
+Wesley was making software that would be deployed on a server in a suitcase in Rwanda.
+They go hours/days without internet because of power outages.
+Wesley's team were developing in an office with WiFi.
+They're nothing alike.

+They wanted to simulate more realistic conditions for how the software was actually used.
-Airplane mode isn't an accurate simulation
+Unfortunately, airplane mode isn't an accurate simulation.

-Wrote a library called ruh roh.
-Wraps around a service and has random delays or random failures.
-Nugget package (prerelease)
+Wesley wrote a library called ruh roh [on NuGet](https://www.nuget.org/packages/RuhRoh/).
+This lets you wrap services or methods in your app startup, and "inject some randomness".

+You can:

+- slow down
+- throw exceptions
+- change responses

+Based on:

+- random failures
+- every N calls,
+- after N calls,
+- inputs to the method

-Lets you cause exceptions from different services/methods based on whatever conditions you want so you can test what happens when stuff doesn't work.
+It lets you test what happens when stuff doesn't work.
-Really useful for external dependencies
+This is really useful for external dependencies.

-Can also slow things down

-Change the data that is returned
+You're more likely to already handle errors in your own code, but assume that a library you didn't write behaves in a way it might not.

 [Back to top](#)